4GeeksAcademy/Andleus-commnand-line/readme.md

-# Hello, this is gonna be the the projectr for command line
+# Hello, here I'm gonne show a few commands that I usualy use.

-@andleus
+Made by @andleus

 ## Lets begin ->